Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The Nike Metcon DSX Flyknit 2 are all-around good training shoes for general gym workouts and lifting.

 I really like the Flyknit aspect of this shoes, it gives a nice secure fit; it gives a snug-like, sock-like fit.

 - Like its predecessor, this model uses Nike’s proprietary Flyknit technology for the top half of the footwear.
-The upper has been redesigned and now sports a sock-like construction.
-The Flywire technology is still present and adds lateral support to the shoe.
+However, the upper has been redesigned and now sports a sock-like construction.

 - What’s new in this version is the drop-in midsole.
 Though it is still 6 mm thick, the density and flexibility of this insert have changed.
 It is more flexible and less compressible compared to the old ones which appeared to be squishy.

 - The back of the shoe lost its traditional collar and was replaced by a heel tab cushion.
 The heel clip is also less pronounced, but according to Nike, it’s more for aesthetic reasons than performance.
 However, this construction gets revised in the next iteration of the shoe, the Metcon Flyknit 3.
-It sports a generously padded bootie collar which extends up at both the front and the heel to keep the footwear securely around the ankle and eliminate undesirable heel slipping.
+The newer version sports a generously padded cleatie collar which extends up at both the front and the heel to keep the footwear securely around the ankle and eliminate undesirable heel slipping.